 Did you know…?

-One online women’s clothing retailers now offers a pair of internet-connected shorts that measures the shopper and ensures that their new jeans will fit perfectly!
+One online women’s clothing retailers now offer a pair of internet-connected shorts that measures the shopper and ensures that their new jeans will fit perfectly!
 That is a transformation for customer service.

-An uninterrupted and efficient supply chain is crucial to the success of any retail business; with IoT you can be certain that your supply chain will run smoothly.
-IoT ensures that goods move from one place to another successfully and enables the tracking of goods right from production stage to delivery.
+An uninterrupted and efficient supply chain is crucial to the success of any retail business; with the IoT, you can be certain that your supply chain will run smoothly.
+IoT ensures that goods move from one place to another successfully and enables the tracking of goods right from the production stage to delivery.

 With RFID (radio frequency identification) and GPS (global positioning system) technology, you will have complete visibility of your items in transit – from their location to their stored temperature and the ability to manage their route of travel which will help to inform arrival times and help to avoid product/delivery losses.

 What about in the warehouse and on the shop floor?

 IoT retail solutions can help with inventory control and tracking: packages and products can be fitted with smart tags which track your items across the supply chain, including returns, which allows retail businesses to accurately keep pace with customer demand.

 Optimising the buyer journey

 This data combined with real-time sales floor inventory will allow employees to re-stock when needed and to better position the products that are in demand.
 Sensors such as the Columbus solution ‘SpaceMax’ can also be placed around stores to gather data of the physical customer journey which will allow businesses to optimise their floor plans, product placements and marketing materials to further increase sales.

 ‘SpaceMax’ can also be used within warehouses to improve the picking and packing process.
 The data collected can aid the development of highlighting the fastest routes to certain products and by connected other devices, you can see the exact location of that product too, this can boost warehouse efficiency and relieves stress for your employees.